antoinealb/master-thesis/work_log.md

 An interesting tool I stumbled upon is [Jepsen](https://jepsen.io) which is a framework used to test the consistency of distributed systems.
 Maybe it is worth it to use it on our end code to see if there is any issue.

+# Week 2 (October 1st-7th)

+Not in the lab, attended IROS

+# Week 3 (October 8th-14th)

+Worked on ZooKeeper.
+Brushed up on Rust.
+Did not do much because of injury.

+# Week 4 (October 15th-21st)

+* Got a working ZK cluster
+* Still trying to get kernel paxos to work.
+    Apparently each machine can only have one role in the Paxos protocol (Learner, Proposer xor Acceptor).
+    I think I need to read more on how Paxos works in order to understand this better.

+# Week 5 (October 22nd-28th)